Distributing research funding

 As we have noted here before, the idea of research concentration has taken hold of public policy formulation, and politicians in particular appear to be open to its attractions.
 But still, there is a fundamental flaw in the reasoning.
 National higher education systems do not gain international prominence because of a small number of favoured institutions: they gain recognition if the whole system demonstrates excellence.
 Knowledge-intensive investments in a country are made attractive by an overall culture of high value learning and research, not by pockets of achievement in a small number of institutions.

 The task for the UK is to maintain a university sector which is recognisably excellent across the great majority of its institutions.
 This ensures also that excellence is both geographically spread (though probably in regional clusters) and nurtured within a variety of institutional missions.
 Research concentration promoted primarily in traditional universities will fail to secure some of the more desirable inward investment.
 To avoid unnecessary duplication, institutions should be encouraged to specialise in the more advanced areas, and then to pool key academics between universities in inter-intsitutional research programmes and partnerships.

 It is of course right that research funding should not be distributed so widely that it is ineffective; it needs to be selective.
 But that selectivity should not focused on institutions; it should recognise excellent people, wherever they may work.
-So, with the greatest respect to our friends in the Russell Group, its approach to this should be viewed with some scepticism.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+So, with the greatest respect to our friends in the Russell Group, its approach to this should be viewed with some scepticism.higher education comment below, or link to this permanent URL from your own site.